Tinnitus is the perception of sound when there is no sound present. It usually manifests as a ringing in the ear, a buzzing, hissing, or whistling.

 So, sit in a quiet place where you can hear the sound in your ears.

 It is always imperative to sit with good posture when we meditate.
 Good posture helps us to focus the mind.
+Place your feet shoulder-width apart, slightly tuck your chin down to lengthen your neck, and make sure your spine is straight but relaxed.

 We also want to use a mudra (hand gesture) to help enhance our mental state.
 The best mudra for tinnitus is Gyan mudra, which is the hand position for acceptance.
-Remember, we are using meditation for tinnitus habituation, so anything we can do to enhance acceptance is helpful.
+Remember, we are using mindfulness for tinnitus habituation, so anything we can do to enhance acceptance is helpful.

 3: Focus on your breath moving between the space between your upper-lip and nose.
 Meditate on the breath here.

-The core concept of using meditation for tinnitus relief is to be able to focus the mind on the present moment without being affected by the ringing in our ears.
+We want to focus the mind on the present moment without being affected by the ringing in our ears.
 To do this, we first need to focus on some part of the present moment.
 And the best thing to focus on is the breath.

 Not only does the breath give us a focus for our meditation, but being mindful of the breath also enhances relaxation.
 As we meditate on the breath, the breath deepens.
 This stimulates the parasympathetic nervous system to create feelings of calmness and acceptance.